 LGBTQ+ Retirement Communities and Cities in the US

-Fortunately, the number of gay, lesbian, bisexual and transgender elder living options is growing.
+While LGBTQ retirees still face many challenges, there are a wide variety of LGBT-friendly senior living options across the country.
+Fortunately, the number of gay, lesbian, bisexual, and transgender senior housing options is growing.
 And as the demand rises—and it should—even more LGBT communities will be built.

 LGBT Senior Challenges

 - Many same-sex partners are denied visitation rights in hospitals and long-term care facilities.

 An AARP study found that 61 percent of LGBT Americans ages 45 and over were concerned about experiencing physical or verbal harassment in a long-term care facility.1 Laws from state to state vary widely concerning LGBT people.
 For example, in Alabama there are no laws to protect against discrimination based on sexual orientation when it comes to housing, insurance, and employment.

 In some senior living communities, LGBT older adults are openly discriminated against and/or ostracized.

 One Journal of Palliative Medicine study found that nearly one in four senior health care providers had witnessed “inadequate, disrespectful, or abusive care” towards LGBT 2patients.[/citation/

 - A UCLA study showed that senior gay and lesbian couples have higher rates of poverty than married heterosexual couples do.